-This blog is also published on Biocompare
+This article is also published on Biocompare.

 CRISPR genome editing has democratized gene editing, making it accessible to researchers across a wide array of fields.
 Plasmid-based CRISPR editing, one of the earliest methods, was a significant step forward due to relative ease of use and the ability to integrate all the necessary components for genome editing within a single vector.